 The Adopt-A-Spot program draws on the generosity of others to help beautify our town.
-Each space is uniquely designed and kept up by the above sponsors.
-Please take notice of their beautiful work throughout the spring and summer season!

-There are locations still available that need the love and care of volunteers.
-Please consider adopting a spot, contact Cheryl in the Town Manager's Office at 568-4300, ext.145.
+Each space is uniquely designed and kept up by sponsors.
+There are locations available that need the love and care of volunteers.
+Please consider adopting a spot of your own.